Formula Regional European Championship: Car

 The championship features Tatuus-designed and built cars.
 The cars will be constructed out of carbon fibre and feature a monocoque chassis which feature a number of enhanced safety features including the new Halo device and improved side impact protection, and will have a six-speed paddle-shift sequential gearbox.
-In the 2019 and 2020 seasons, the car was powered by a Alfa Romeo 270PS (200kW) turbo engine tuned by Autotecnica.
+In the 2019 and 2020 seasons, the car was powered by an Alfa Romeo 270PS (200 kW) turbo engine tuned by Autotecnica.
 After the merge with Formula Renault Eurocup for the 2021 season the championship uses Renault engines.
+From 2022, the cars feature a push-to-pass system.
+When pressed, the engine temporarily produces extra power for a period of 15 seconds.
+Push-to-pass can be used five times during a race.
+Unlike DRS in Formula One, the push-to-pass system can be used at any time during a race.